The Burger Inn has been open since 1952. It is one of those “oldie goldies,” as my Mom would say that can be found only in Central Florida.

 I loved the chili, but it was a mistake to add that nacho cheese ooze to it, straight up onions would have been perfect.

 I took the dog with chili, onions, and mustard, good move by me, the BB!

 Once I noticed that the burger menu wasn’t adhering to its old school roots, I went the bacon cheeseburger route.

-If I had to do it all over again, I still wouldn’t have eaten in my car, but I definitely would have made my burger a double, extra vegan mayo and mozzarella cheese.
+If I had to do it all over again, I still wouldn’t have eaten in my car, but I definitely would have made my burger a vegan double, extra vegan mayo, and vegan mozzarella cheese.